Posterior Meta-Replay for Continual Learning: Algorithms

-where the first term corresponds to minimizing the negative-log likelihood of the data $\mathcal{D}$ (cf. SM \ref{sm:sec:bbb}), and the second term can be seen as a regularization that aims to match the approximation $q_{\bm{\theta}}(\mathbf{W})$ to the prior $p(\mathbf{W})$, and is referred to as \textit{prior-matching term}.
+where the first term corresponds to minimizing the negative log-likelihood (NLL) of the data $\mathcal{D}$ (cf. SM \ref{sm:sec:bbb}), and the second term can be seen as a regularization that aims to match the approximation $q_{\bm{\theta}}(\mathbf{W})$ to the prior $p(\mathbf{W})$, and is referred to as \textit{prior-matching term}.
 Finding an optimal approximation within the variational family amounts to optimizing the parameters $\bm{\theta}$.
 Since in our framework these are task-specific and their optimization depends only on the corresponding dataset $\mathcal{D}^{(t)}$ we write from here on $q_{\bm{\theta}^{(t)}}(\mathbf{W})$.